MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     For example, enter the following prompt in the Chat:

     ```plaintext
     I need you to ensure that the app's configuration is validated correctly and that the app runs as expected.
 Review the Program.cs and AppConfig.cs files.
 Update the ValidateRequiredConfiguration method to include validation for all environment variables before starting the workflow.
 Update the ValidateRequiredConfiguration method to include error messages for any missing environment variable.
 Update console logging in Program.cs to use safe placeholder values for secrets.
 Also, update the AppConfig class to include static properties for the new secrets, loaded from configuration/environment variables.
 The validation in AppConfig.cs should also be updated to check all environment variables.
+Ensure that the suggested updates don't introduce errors and run a build task to verify the app builds correctly after the updates.
     ```

 1. Run the task and monitor the agent's progress.